 If you live in an older home — one that predates air conditioning as a widespread standard feature — the odds are good that the windows are situated such that you can open two of them and get a cross breeze going.
 This can help keep things cool in warm weather without running up your electric bill or adding to greenhouse gases.

 You may have heard the saying “That a penny saved is a penny earned.”
 This is not true.
 A penny saved is usually worth more than a penny earned.
-The same principle applies to energy, the environment and sustainability: Energy saved by use of passive solar design is generally more valuable in terms of sustainability and environmental protection than energy produced by a sustainable means.
+The same principle applies to energy, the environment, and sustainability: Energy saved by the use of passive solar design is more valuable regarding sustainability and environmental protection than energy produced by a sustainable means.
 This is true because it doesn’t merely reduce the environmental cost of the energy, it essentially eliminates it.

 The Best Answer